STICO Lab

 tech_imo_img

 CCU technology is being discussed to solve these problems, but there are problems with the limitation of energy consumption required for CO2 capture and separation on ships, lack of space within limited ships, and storage and utilization of separated CO2 by-products.
-This technology differentiates itself by dramatically reducing facility operation energy and securing space through optimized design
+This technology differentiates itself by dramatically reducing facility operation energy and securing space through optimized design.

 CCUS Technology Applied to ships